This post may contain affiliate links. See my disclosure statement for details.

 Use these gardening tips for beginners to finally start that garden of your dreams.
 Everyone has to start someplace, and these gardening tips will lead you in the right direction!

 Are you ready to start that garden you’ve always wanted?
-Gardening is a great hobby, and a wonderful adventure, but for the best results, you want to make some smart choices to help your garden do well in its first year.
-These tips will help you make the most of your first garden, and lead you on the path to success.
-Although these tips are geared to a beginner gardener, they also apply to anyone who has been gardening for a while, and even the seasoned gardener.
+Gardening is a great hobby and a wonderful adventure.
+For the best results, it’s important to make smart choices to help your garden thrive in its first year.
+These tips will guide you toward success.
+Although geared toward beginner gardeners, they also apply to anyone who has been gardening for a while, and even seasoned gardeners.

 Don’t go all out your first year.

-A common mistake new gardeners make is trying to start out with a huge garden the very first year, when they have no real idea what they’re doing.
-Instead, start with one garden bed, and a few plants in pots or containers.
-This gives you plenty to work with, and is the perfect way to begin.
-Starting small also allows you to experiment and learn to garden without spending too much money.
-The last thing you want is to get in over your head when you are just beginning!
+A common mistake new gardeners make is trying to start with a huge garden in the very first year, without a clear understanding of what they’re doing.
+Instead, begin with one garden bed and a few plants in pots or containers.
+This approach gives you plenty to work with and is the perfect way to start.
+Beginning small allows you to experiment and learn to garden without spending too much money.
+The last thing you want is to get in over your head when you’re just beginning!

 Start with seedlings.

 Starting seeds is a craft in itself, and in your first year, it can be overwhelming.
-My best advice for beginner gardeners is to begin with seedlings, or bedding plants as they are sometimes called.
-They are small plants that can be purchased at all garden centers.
-All the work involved with seed starting has been done for you, and this allows your garden to get a head start without the stress of trying to learn how to start seeds.
+The best advice for beginner gardeners is to begin with seedlings, or bedding plants as they are sometimes called.
+These are small plants that can be purchased at all garden centers.
+The work involved with seed starting has been done for you, allowing your garden to get a head start without the stress of learning how to start seeds.
 That can come later!

 Plan your beds before planting.

-Many new gardeners buy plants, and begin putting them in the ground without planning the placement.
-Plants and shrubs have their own personal needs for space, light, and nutrition, and these factors need to be taken into consideration.
-If you don’t plan your garden in advance, you may find yourself with plants that are overcrowded or incompatible.
+Many new gardeners buy plants and begin putting them in the ground without planning their placement.
+Plants and shrubs have specific needs for space, light, and nutrition, and these factors need to be considered.
+If you don’t plan your garden in advance, you may end up with overcrowded or incompatible plants.
 This can lead to plants that fail to thrive, and even a failed garden.

 Improve your soil.

-All gardens start from the ground up, and this means for a thriving garden, the dirt you use needs to have adequate nutrition.
+All gardens start from the ground up, which means the dirt you use needs to have adequate nutrition for a thriving garden.
 For a vegetable garden with edible plants, this also affects your family’s health, as the more nutrition the plant gets, the more the produce can offer your family.
-The best way to do this is with compost, or enriched garden soil.
-Both compost and enriched garden soil are available by the bag at garden centers, or they can be purchased in bulk.
+The best way to achieve this is with compost or enriched garden soil.
+Both compost and enriched garden soil are available by the bag at garden centers or can be purchased in bulk.

 Stock up on mulch.